My mother Helen Bennett née Ritchie's family from Australia/Scotland

 At the end of the second year, she met a B Comm student Dennis Bennett on the train who felt sorry for her during her long stop on the journey on to Umtali during a vacation.
 He invited her home for breakfast.
 Apparently his parents approved of her but they only started going out the following year.

-Helen and Dennis became engaged in 1943 before he went to WWII.
+Helen and Dennis became engaged in 1943 before he went of to WWII.
 They married in Umtali in September 1946, only a few weeks before her eldest sister Robin married Terence Fynn "Terry", also in Umtali.
+A record of the Bennett family can be viewed by clicking here.

-Robin was the oldest child that survived.
+Robin was the oldest child that had survived.
 Another may have been born before her because a name was scratched out in the family Bible.
 Anne was born two years after Robin but she passed away from diphtheria aged four years, after Betty and Helen had been born.
 John Ritchie was the youngest and he was ten years younger than Robin.
-Robin, Willie, Helen and Betty Ritchie at Helen's wedding to Dennis Bennett in Umtali
+Helen Ritchie at her wedding with her father and sisters

 John Ritchie